TChapman500/BetterJoysticks/README.md

 Some "nice to have" features that I would like this plugin to have are:
  - The ability to define custom HAT switches that the device has that does not show up as a HAT (eg: the additional HATs of the Logitech X52 or X56 controllers).
  - The ability for vessel plugins to define and implement their own, vessel-specific controls.

+# Notes
+The `AxisProcessor`, `ButtonProcessor`, and `HATProcessor` are going to eventually be extracted into their own library or possibly integrated into the [Input System](https://github.com/TChapman500/InputSystem) library.
+Please do not touch those files.